 Viyasan: So that's very interesting, because I'm sure all around the world students who go to school have lots of homework, they have lots of classes to take, they're probably in classes for lots of hours in a day.
-That's pretty cool.
-Do you think it's working?
+That's pretty cool, like, do you think it's working?
 What are your thoughts on it?

 Viyasan: So there's a large emphasis on what you do outside of the classroom.